 Now use the funnel to fill your well-mixed drink through the bunghole (it is in fact called that) into the barrel you prepared before.
 To ensure that no foreign objects end up inside the cask, use a strainer, as well.

 Then seal the barrel with the bung.
 Make sure it sits tight so no air can come in.
 In theory, you created an airtight environment now.
 Like I explained before, the barrel is never 100% airtight, and you have to plan for the angel's share.

 Do the same with your tester and transfer it to a bottle you can close airtight.

 Step 5: Store your barrel

 You see a lot of these small barrels displayed on counters, back bars, or shelves.
 While this does look cool, it actually isn't really clever.
 At least not if there's aging in progress.

 The ideal way to store your barrel is in a dark place away from direct sunlight.
-The temperature should be somewhere between 50 and 70 degrees Fahrenheit – about 10 to 22 degrees Celcius.
+The temperature should be somewhere between 50 and 70 degrees Fahrenheit - about 10 to 22 degrees Celsius.
 Above that, you will lose too much liquid due to increased evaporation.
 Below that range, the extraction decreases significantly.

 Step 6: Wait and check

 Now begins the waiting game.
 It makes no sense to test the contents of your barrel before at least a week has passed.
 After that, I recommend you do bi-weekly checks.
 And don't forget to get your bottle with the tester, so you have something to compare the aged cocktail to.